-Before the amendment, the aggregate number of shares of our common stock reserved for issuance under the 2011 Plan during its entire term was 13,068,924, plus any shares forfeited under pre-existing equity incentive plans after the effectiveness of the 2011 Plan.
-As of May 1, 2020, 6,022,849 shares of our common stock are subject to outstanding awards granted under the 2011 Plan and 3,583,102 shares of our common stock remain available for issuance (which does not take into account anticipated retention grants as discussed in further detail below or any shares that may be subsequently added to the 2011 Plan through future forfeitures).
+Before the Amendment, the aggregate number of shares of our common stock reserved for issuance under the 2011 Plan during its entire term was 14,488,924, plus any shares forfeited under pre-existing equity incentive plans after the effectiveness of the 2011 Plan.
+As of March 31, 2021, 7,823,554 shares of our common stock are subject to outstanding awards granted under all of our equity plans and 2,517,055 shares of our common stock remain available for issuance (which does not take into account 1,746,457 shares subject to awards approved by the Compensation Committee in March 2021 with an effective grant date of April 20, 2021 (of which 373,746 shares are subject to awards granted to named executive officers), or approximately 914,000 shares anticipated to be granted following the Annual Meeting in the form of annual equity awards for certain of our employees and performance-based long-term incentive awards for certain of our executive officers).